About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 Critiques

-• For writers conferences, a full edit and critique are offered for approximately 6 or more consecutive opening pages of a novel or short story, when prepared according to the formatting specifications posted on http://sn.im/mustformat (or http://writersinfo.info/smf.html), and submitted by its author a month or more in advance of the event to the conference coordinator (who double-checks all entries and mails them to Chris to arrive at least three weeks before the event).
+• For writers conferences, a full edit and critique are offered for approximately 6 consecutive opening pages of a novel or short story, when prepared according to the formatting specifications posted on http://writersinfo.info/smf.html), and submitted by its author a month or more in advance of the event to the conference coordinator (who double-checks all entries and mails them to Chris to arrive at least three weeks before the event).

 "Finishing a first draft is the easy part.
 It's how you revise that makes you a writer. . . .
 Anybody can spit out 80,000 words.
 It's choosing the right 80,000 in the right order that will get you published. . . .